This is the second page on Lego brick dimensions.

-If you place the red 1×1 brick carefully at 45º you will still see light pass between its vertical edges and the sides of the adjacent knobs.
+If you place the 1×1 brick carefully at 45º you will still see light pass between its vertical edges and the sides of the adjacent knobs.
 The diagonal of the brick is very slightly smaller than the gap between knobs.

-But the “illegal” yellow plate is firmly stuck between two rows of knobs. (“Illegal” means that the construction is “not according to the books” which is of course open to interpretation.
+But the “illegal” yellow plate is firmly stuck between two rows of knobs.
+“Illegal” means that the construction is not “according to the books” which is of course open to interpretation.
 You are not supposed to wedge plates between knobs.
-It’s “not done”.)
+It’s “not done”.

 The edges of the 8.0mm brick clearly overlap the knobs of 4.8mm and the 3.2mm plate does not appear to stick.
-But if instead we take 4.9 and 7.8 then it looks much better:
+But if we take 4.9 and 7.8 instead then it looks much better:

-The height of a knob is more difficult to derive; measurement gives consistently 1.8mm either for knobs with no word “lego” embossed on them or measured outside the text when embossed.
+The height of a knob is more difficult to derive; measurement gives consistently 1.8mm either for knobs with no "lego" embossed on them or measured outside the text when embossed.
 Over the text they seem to be 1.9mm high.

 Some parts have knobs on their sides to allow the direction of building to be changed by a right angle:

 Where are the knobs on the vertical faces?
 Look at the smallest one: